How to Migrate from EO.Pdf to IronPDF in C#

 }

-IronPDF's static Merge method accepts a collection of documents, simplifying multi-document merging.
+IronPDF's static Merge accepts either a params list of documents or a List<PdfDocument>.
 Note the change from constructor (new PdfDocument(path)) to static factory (PdfDocument.FromFile(path)).
 For more options, see the PDF merging documentation.

 Critical Migration Notes